engrit-illinois/Get-ADOUStructureObject/README.md

 The string to use as a single indentation.
 Default is a single tab character.

+### -Silent
+Optional switch.
+If specified, nothing is written to the console.
+By default, the same output that would be written to a file is also written to the console.
+For large OUs, this can be somewhat pointless, as it may overrun the console buffer, especially if using a default buffer size.

+### -OutputObject
+Optional switch.
+If specified, the object which the script uses to store all of the gathered data is output to the pipeline, for you to do with as you see fit.

 # Notes
 - By mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.